koenighotze/koenighotze.github.io/_posts/2020-12-13-data-distribution-part2.md

 ### Team Interlock

-This implication is less technical but rather organisational.
+This implication is less technical, but organisational.
 Let’s consider an extended scenario, illustrated by the following image.

 ![PNG-Bild-80CF60D4E262-1](https://dev-to-uploads.s3.amazonaws.com/i/o9jmokwri0sfc3ytx4ud.png)

 The bank-account and the access privilege services depend on a third service.
 This service provides business partner information.
-For example first and last name, mail address, and so on.
+For example, first and last name, mail address, and so on.
 In principle this setup may work, keeping in mind the implications outlined above.

 The more severe problem lies on the organisational level.
 Suppose different teams own each service, see the following illustration.